Peer to Peer Climate Finance

 The urgency of reducing emissions and the widespread failure to do so does not require another repetition after more than thirty years of increasingly desperate reports from the IPCC.
 Speed is everything now.

-In agreement with the kids in the streets, scientists and even public administrators have started calling for a “Paradigm Shift” — a term slightly more obscure than the “System Change”, but prefered due to heavy cold war connotations of the latter.
+In agreement with the kids in the streets, scientists and even public administrators have started calling for a “Paradigm Shift” — a term slightly more obscure than the “System Change”, but preferred due to heavy cold war connotations of the latter.

 “Paradigm Shift” is a term borrowed from historic epistomology, describing a major step in scientific progress.
 The most commonly cited example is how the paradigmatic relations between space, time, matter, waveforms and velocity were turned upside down in the early 20th century when relativity theory and quantum mechanics came to supersede Newtonian metaphysics.
 The call for a paradigm shift burdens us early 3rd millenium social scientists with a heavy load: We need to achieve a similarly radical transformation of our understanding of the very nature of the phenomena we call “market”, “money”, “law” or “government”.
-Until a new paradigm emerges, I will treat those social constructs as particular configurations of information networks composed of nodes, peers and cryptography.

 Learning from Past Failures